daacheen/algorithm-answers/README.md

-# Algorithm Answers
+# Algorithm Solutions

-All my answers to algorithm problems.
+All my solutions to algorithm problems.

 `leetcode` directory contains my solutions to leetcode questions written mainly in C++ and few in Python.

 `pkueecs` directory contains my answers to 2019 [PKU EECS summer camp programming problems](http://bailian.openjudge.cn/xly2019) and the practices on [bailian](http://bailian.openjudge.cn/) to prepare PKU EECS summer camp.

-`read-battle` directory contains the questions and answers that happened in real interviews.
+`interviews` directory contains the questions and answers that happened in real interviews.